Posted in From My Kitchen

 Taste of Home

-• Onion and garlic: These aromatic vegetables season the ground beef and add the first layer of flavor to this hearty cowboy soup.
+• Onion and garlic: These aromatic vegetables season the ground beef.
+They add the first layer of flavor to this hearty cowboy soup.

 • Beef broth: Use low-sodium or homemade beef broth if you want to keep the salt content low.
 Alternatively, you can use chicken broth or vegetable broth.

-• Ranch-style beans: These canned pinto beans are seasoned with tomato sauce, spices and a splash of vinegar to give them a tangy finish.
+• Ranch-style beans: These canned pinto beans are seasoned with tomato sauce, spices, and a splash of vinegar.
+This combination gives them a tangy finish.
 They’re available at most grocery stores, but regular pinto beans also work.
 (You can make homemade ranch-style beans if you prefer to cook from scratch.)

-• Tomatoes and green chiles: The combination of drained diced tomatoes and undrained diced tomatoes with green chiles gives the soup a bold flavor, a stew-like consistency and the perfect hint of heat.
+• Tomatoes and green chiles: The combination of drained diced tomatoes gives the soup a bold flavor.
+Undrained diced tomatoes with green chiles contribute to this boldness.
+It provides a stew-like consistency.
+This combination adds the perfect hint of heat.

 • Veggies: You can use any type of vegetable in this soup.
 We like peeled and chopped potatoes, frozen corn and a can of mixed vegetables, but feel free to experiment.